-- · decides on corporate strategic lines and operations; - approves the industrial and financial plans, as well as the budget; - · approves the Internal Regulations; - approves the organisation chart and decides on related changes; - periodically reviews what is listed in the previous points, in relation to the evolution of corporate activity and the external context, in order to ensure its effectiveness over time.
-To this end, it promotes the full use of the results of the ICAAP (Internal Capital Adequacy Assessment Process) and of the ILAAP (Internal Liquidity Adequacy Assessment Process) for strategic purposes and in business decisions; - defines the guidelines for the internal control system, approves the establishment of the corporate control functions (Internal Audit, Compliance and Risk Management), verifying that the internal control system is consistent with the strategic guidelines and the Bank's risk appetite; - ensures that the efficiency, effectiveness and functionality of the internal control system are periodically evaluated and that the results of the checks are promptly brought to the attention of the Board; - ensures that a correct, complete and timely information system is designed, adopted and maintained over time; - determines the establishment and closing of the branches and representation offices in Italy and abroad; - approves the acquisition and sale of significant shareholdings; - prepares the annual financial statements, accompanied by a report in accordance with the law;
+- decides on corporate strategic lines and operations; - approves the organizational and corporate governance structure of the Bank; - approves the accounting and reporting systems; - supervises the Bank's public information and communication process; - decides on the company's strategic lines and operations; - approves the industrial and financial plans, as well as the budget; - approves the Internal Regulations and establishes rules of professional conduct for the Bank's staff, also through a code of ethics or similar instruments, guaranteeing their implementation and monitoring compliance by the staff; - approves the organisation chart and decides on related changes; - periodically reviews what is listed in the previous points, in relation to the evolution of corporate activity and the external context, in order to ensure its effectiveness over time.
+To this end, it promotes the full use of the results of the ICAAP (Internal Capital Adequacy Assessment Process) and of the ILAAP (Internal Liquidity Adequacy Assessment Process) for strategic purposes and in business decisions; - approves, reviews and updates the Recovery Plan, also at the request of the Supervisory Authority; - if necessary, adopts, at the request of the Supervisory Authority, the changes to be made to the activity, organizational structure or corporate form of the Bank, and other measures necessary to achieve the objectives of the Recovery Plan, as well as eliminates the causes that constitute the prerequisite for the need for intervention; - even if the circumstances exist, adopts or abstains from adopting a measure provided for in the Recovery Plan; - approves a policy for the promotion of diversity and inclusiveness; - carries out the tasks referred to in Part I, Title IV, Chapter 3, Sec.
+II, par.
+2 of the Bank Supervisory Provisions and, in particular, defines the guidelines for the internal control system, approves the establishment of the corporate control functions (Internal

+Audit, Compliance and Risk Management), verifying that the internal control system is consistent with the strategic guidelines and the Bank's risk appetite;

-- appoints and revokes the members of the Oversight Body referred to in legislative decree no. 231/2001; - defines the remuneration and incentive policies for the members of the bodies with strategic supervision, management and control functions and the remaining staff, including any plans based on financial instruments and the criteria for determining the remuneration to be granted in the event of advance termination of the employment relationship or early termination of office, including the limits set for said remuneration in terms of annual fixed remuneration and the maximum amount deriving from their application, to be submitted for approval by the Shareholders' Ordinary Meeting.
+- appoints and revokes the members of the Committees that the Council may establish; - determines the establishment and closing of the branches and representation offices in Italy and abroad; - approves the acquisition and sale of significant shareholdings; - prepares the annual financial statements, accompanied by a report in accordance with the law; - appoints and revokes the members of the Oversight Body referred to in legislative decree no. 231/2001; - defines the remuneration and incentive policies for the members of the bodies with strategic supervision, management and control functions and the remaining staff, including any plans based on financial instruments and the criteria for determining the remuneration to be granted in the event of advance termination of the employment relationship or early termination of office, including the limits set for said remuneration in terms of annual fixed remuneration and the maximum amount deriving from their application, to be submitted for approval by the Shareholders' Ordinary Meeting.